 The maximum number of failures in the sucker rod pumping industry is attributed to pin failures, which constitute 60 - 70 % of the failures.
-The combination of best field practices and the comprehensive studies conducted in this project will minimize or even eliminate the majority of failures.
+The combination of best field practices and the comprehensive studies conducted in this project will help minimize the majority of failures.